NunoDiasMartins/100-days-of-code/log.md

 ### Day 50: March 2, 2022

 **Today's Progress**:
-Completed the valid IP Addresses exercise **Thoughts:**
+Completed the 3 exercises from algoExpert **Thoughts:**
-Finished the exercise in 45 minutes.
+Finished the exercise valid IP Addresses exercise in 45 minutes.
 The optimal solution is slight different but I am proud of it.
+Complete two more exercises in this day.
+The minimum characters for words and the reverse words in string.

+### Day 51: March 3, 2022

+**Today's Progress**:
+Completed the populate suffix trie
+**Thoughts:**
+Finished the exercise in 1h. took me a while to understand the data suffix trie and how it should work

+### Day 52: March 4, 2022

+**Today's Progress**:
+Completed the four number sum
+**Thoughts:**
+Finished the exercise in 45.
+Used one hint to make it n^2 instead of n^4 in time complexity.

+### Day 53: March 5, 2022

+**Today's Progress**:
+Completed the subarray sort
+**Thoughts:**
+Finished the exercise in 1h.
+Did the solution without any hint and in the expected complexity time and space.